gsiekaniec/ORI/README.md

 Now that the bloom filters are created it is no longer necessary to keep the fastas files, **if it is not necessary to keep them**, they can be deleted to save space.
 In addition, if the fastas cannot be completely downloaded on the machine due to lack of space, it is possible to download them little by little and create the filters as you go by deleting the fasta files once in the form of a filter (.bf).

-#### If you want to cluster close strains (not obligatory): the threshold depending on the proximity of your strains
+#### 1.5) If you want to cluster close strains (not mandatory): the threshold depending on the proximity of your strains

 It is sometimes necessary to launch the command once in order to see in the Hamming distance table which threshold would be the most interesting before relaunching to merging the strains.